Environment and Energy

 Standing up for pollinators

 Earl champions legislative efforts to protect and restore our nation's pollinator populations, recognizing their importance to both our food supply and to ecosystems.
-During the last several years, beekeepers have lost significant portions of their bee colonies, strong evidence that America’s bee population is struggling.
+During recent years, beekeepers have lost significant portions of their bee colonies, strong evidence that America’s bee population is struggling.
 Significant evidence indicates that neonicotinoids, a certain class of nicotine-derived pesticides used widely across the world and particularly in agriculture, play a key role in these die-offs.
 To help address this, Earl has introduced the Saving America’s Pollinators Act to protect pollinators from these threats.
-This legislation directs the Environmental Protection Agency to suspend use of the most bee-toxic neonicotinoids, and to review them and make a new determination about their proper application and safe use.
+This legislation directs the Environmental Protection Agency to suspend the use of the most bee-toxic neonicotinoids, and to review them and make a new determination about their proper application and safe use.

 Promoting conservation in agriculture